NBISweden/predictprotein-webserver-topcons2/README.md

     but also the location of signal peptide

     This software is open source and licensed under the GPL license

+    This implementation employs two queuing schemes for small jobs and large jobs respectively.
+For single-sequence jobs submitted via web-page, they will be run directly (and usually immediately after submission) at the front-end server.
+For multiple-sequence jobs or jobs submitted via the API (a Python script for the command-line use of the API is included in the package), they will be forwarded to the remote servers via the WSDL (Web Service Definition Language) service.
+Consequently, the web-server can handle jobs of all proteins from a proteome.

+    This implementation is suitable as as a base platform for bioinformatic prediction tools that need to be run for one or many sequences but the computational time for each sequence is short.

 ##Author
 Nanjiang Shu